RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/secret/SET_CONTRACT_VALUE.md

 # 🏁 Conclusion

-Nice work, you have successfully deployed and interacted with a smart contract on the Secret Network testnet using DataHub.
+Nice work, you have successfully deployed and interacted with a smart contract on the Secret Network testnet.